bhillebrecht/CertifiedML_PDE_AdvancedGeometries_AdvancedBoundaryTreatment/README.md

     > jupytext --to py fem_discretization_framework/src/flow_around_cylinder/characteristic_params.py

     Executing this script generates a csv table [characteristic_parameters_stokes.csv](fem_discretization_framework/output_data/flow_around_cylinder/characteristic_parameters_stokes.csv) containing the computed values for omega and the two operator norms.

+    Please note, that the number of refinements is limited in ln.
+101 to 10 (i.e. n_refine = 10), in the publication 42 refinements were used (i.e. until 100_000 were in the refined mesh).

 ### Step 2: Train and evaluate PINN